|

 that you're taking the speed of your home connection with you on the

-download music, do all of the things you're used to doing at home
+download music, and do all of the things we're used to doing at home

 without having to worry about finding a coffee shop with Wi-Fi access,